-The name Höfn means a harbor, given due to the fact that one of the few natural harbors is located in the area.
-The name Hornafjörður then originates with the old Viking farm, Horn, which is located in the fjord.
-The fjord is basically called Horn’s fjord.
+The name Höfn means “harbor.”
+This is due to the fact that one of the few natural harbors is located in the area.
+The name Hornafjörður then originates from the old Viking farm, Horn, which is located in the fjord.
+The fjord’s name roughly translates to “Horn’s fjord.”

 Hofn is located at the brim of its own peninsula, at the base of road nr 99 right off the famous Ring Road 1 in the South East of Iceland.
 Höfn is 458.2 km (284.7 mi) from Reykjavík, 271,6 km (169 mi) from Vík and 256,3 km (159,2 mi) from Egilsstaðir.

 GPS coordinates of Hofn: 64.2497° N, 15.2020° W